 Tax & Utility Adjustments

-Property taxes, strata fees, and utilities are prorated between you and the seller as of the completion date.
-You may owe or receive an adjustment.
+Property taxes, strata fees, and utilities are prorated between buyer and seller as of the completion date.
+You may owe or receive a credit depending on timing.

 Moving Costs

 Professional movers, storage, cleaning, and new furniture.
-Consistently underestimated — get quotes early and plan ahead.
+These are commonly underestimated — getting quotes early and building in a buffer is a practical approach.

 Ongoing Costs of Homeownership